genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/10_integration/08_data-pipeline/02_basics.md

 :::note

-Remote databases will not work by default and will require some setup/configuration to enable Change Data Capture.
+Remote databases will not work with Data Pipelines by default and will require some setup/configuration to enable Change Data Capture functionality.
 Find details on setup [here](/operations/pipeline-setup/)

 :::